Epistle to Philemon: Themes

 Paul uses slavery vs. freedom language more often in his writings as a metaphor.

-At this time slavery was common, and can be seen as a theme in the book of Philemon.
-Slavery was most commonly found in households.
-This letter, seemingly, provided alleviation of suffering of some slaves due to the fact that Paul placed pastoral focus on the issue.
+This letter may have provided some comfort to some slaves of the time.

-Although it is a main theme, Paul does not label slavery as negative or positive.
-Rather than deal with the morality of slavery directly, he undermines the foundation of slavery which is dehumanization of other human beings.
-Some scholars, but not Paul, see it as unthinkable in the times to even question ending slavery.
-Because slavery was so ingrained into society that the “abolitionist would have been at the same time an insurrectionist, and the political effects of such a movement would have been unthinkable."
-Paul viewed slavery as an example of a human institution of dehumanization, and believed that all human institutions were about to fade away.
-This may be because Paul had the perspective that Jesus would return soon.
-Paul viewed his present world as something that was swiftly passing away.
-This is a part of Pauline Christianity and theology.
+Though its practice appears centrally, Paul does not share value judgments about the institution of slavery.
+Its influence could create pressures, as an “abolitionist would have been at the same time an insurrectionist, and the political effects of such a movement would have been unthinkable."
+Paul saw human institutions like slavery among many that in his apocalyptic view would soon go.

 When it comes to Onesimus and his circumstance as a slave, Paul felt that Onesimus should return to Philemon but not as a slave; rather, under a bond of familial love.
 Paul also was not suggesting that Onesimus be punished, in spite of the fact that Roman law allowed the owner of a runaway slave nearly unlimited privileges of punishment, even execution.
 This is a concern of Paul and a reason he is writing to Philemon, asking that Philemon accept Onesimus back in a bond of friendship, forgiveness, and reconciliation.
 Paul is undermining this example of a human institution which dehumanizes people.
-We see this in many of Paul's other epistles, including his letters to the Corinthians, delivering the message of unity with others and unity with Christ – a change of identity.
-As written in Sacra Pagina Philippians and Philemon, the move from slave to freedman has to do with a shift in “standing under the lordship of Jesus Christ”.
-So in short, Onesimus’ honor and obedience is not claimed by Philemon, but by Christ.
+Onesimus, like Philemon, belongs to Christ, and so "Christ, and not Philemon, has a claim on Onesimus' honor and obedience."

 Verses 13–14 suggest that Paul wants Philemon to send Onesimus back to Paul (possibly freeing him for the purpose).
 Marshall, Travis and Paul write, "Paul hoped that it might be possible for [Onesimus] to spend some time with him as a missionary colleague...
 If that is not a request for Onesimus to join Paul’s circle, I do not know what more would need to be said".